In most recent Senate vote, Democratic primary candidates Elizabeth Warren and Amy Klobuchar voted in favor of detention provisions.

 To be sure, when analyzed by his positions, which he has put forth consistently over 40 years, Sanders' mild form of socialism makes him more in line with FDR and the New Deal than Karl Marx.

 Sanders advocates for capitalism with a strong social safety net and extensive social benefits, like subsidized college education, and a halt to tax breaks and write-offs which benefit primarily the wealthy.
-In Houston this month Sanders said, we can give "trillion dollar bail-outs to banks...that's socialism too, why can't we forgive all student debt?"
+Sanders has stated that we can give "trillion dollar bail-outs to banks...that's socialism too, why can't we forgive all student debt?"

 Sanders explicitly rejects the nationalization of private property, saying at Georgetown University in 2015: